supertestnet/semaphore/README.md

 # Why did you make this?
 Alternative fundraising platforms like geyser.fund don't let contributors take your money back.
 Contributors send their money directly to the recipient and that's that.
 I wanted modern "refund" features like platforms like gofundme have, so that's what I made.
 And all my software is free and open source so companies like geyser are free to use it if they like it.

+# What if people contribute to my fundraiser but not enough for me to reach my goal?
+If you have enough to make up the difference just contribute your own funds to the fundraiser so that you *do* have enough.
+That's perfectly acceptable in my opinion and I hope it is clear to contributors that the recipient can contribute too.